Councilmember Paul Koretz Committees

 Councilmember Koretz serves on the following committees:

-As Chair, Councilmember Koretz oversees policies and matters pertaining to the Employee Relations Board, the Personnel Department, Employee Relations, and Animal Services including wages, hours, and working conditions in addition to regulation of animals.
+As Chair, Councilmember Koretz oversees policies and matters pertaining to the Employee Relations Board, the Personnel Department, and Animal Services including wages, hours, and working conditions in addition to regulation of animals.
+He also scrutinizes all financial and operational audits of City entities and departments conducted by the City Controller.

-As the Vice-Chair, Councilmember Koretz works with the Transportation Department, the Los Angeles County Metropolitan Transportation Authority on a number of policies and matters including public transportation, traffic, parking enforcement, traffic signalization and control.
+As the Vice-Chair, Councilmember Koretz works with the Transportation Department, and the Los Angeles County Metropolitan Transportation Authority on a number of policy matters including public transportation, traffic, parking enforcement, traffic signalization, and control.

-As a member of the Energy & Environment Committee, the Councilmember has introduced legislation to help Los Angeles become more sustainable and resilient.
+As a member of the Energy, Climate Change, Environment Justice & River Committee, the Councilmember has introduced legislation to help Los Angeles become more sustainable and resilient.
 The committee manages the Los Angeles Department of Water and Power and LA Sanitation on various matters including fees, rates, tariffs, recycling, sanitation systems, energy, water supply, water conservation, and environmental impacts of proposed Council actions.